Trunk versus toll telephony

 Trunk and toll calling were two alternative methods of charging customers for long-distance calls in the United Kingdom in the first half of the 20th century.
-The distinction became obsolete with the introduction subscriber trunk dialling (STD).
+The distinction became obsolete with the introduction of subscriber trunk dialling (STD).

 History

 In the UK, local as well as long-distance telephone calls were chargeable to the caller and the term trunk calling was adopted for long-distance calls.

 Initially a trunk call had to be booked in advance and a switchboard operator called the subscriber when the call set-up was completed; a process known as 'delay working'.
 Due to increasing demands for trunk calls from London and the associated delays in connecting them, calls to exchanges adjacent to the London director area were transferred to a new toll exchange opened on 17 September 1921.
 Calls to toll area exchanges were connected on-demand whilst the originating subscriber waited, thus improving service and reducing operator costs.
 The London Toll Area boundary was extended in 1923 and again in 1928, so that eventually Southampton, Portsmouth, Reading, Bedford, Colchester and the whole of Kent and Sussex were included.
 The system was later introduced to other large cities and remained in use until the late 1950s when, with the advent of Subscriber Trunk Dialling, Toll was eventually phased out.
 The name toll was probably taken from US usage.